optskug/docs/README.md

       - Brute force efforts to find key location TBD
       - At least code is executed.
 Unknown what might have changed.
       - New 02 ~~bootloader~~ seen
+    - `🇹 🇸 🇸 2️⃣` 2024 Sienna 🟡?🔴?
+      - Key at least not at the same location as other RAV4 Prime
+      - Brute force efforts to find key location TBD
+      - At least code is executed.
+Unknown what might have changed.
+      - New 02 ~~bootloader~~ seen
    - Notable Unknown
      - `🇹 🇸 🇸 3️⃣` 2023+ Corolla, JP and US origins.
        - While users have come by here and there, none have produced usable engineering info or experiences of note.